After something bright and fresh for winter? This canned peaches recipe will bring a bit of sunshine to the colder months.

-I love simple recipes, and there are few that are as simple as this canned peaches recipe.
+I love simple recipes, and there are few that are as simple as this.
+It’s one of our favorite recipes with canned peaches, and it’s easy to see why.
 All you need is just a few ingredients and jars, and you’re good to go.

 Take your time to pick the right peaches: We want them ripe, but only just.
 Anything overly ripe won’t hold its form once submerged in the jar, but anything underripe won’t give us the warm aroma that we’re after from these.

 This recipe gives you a lot of artistic license to be as creative as you want with flavors.
 I should say that these are great just on their own with the sugar-water syrup in the recipe below, but feel free to be imaginative with ingredients like cinnamon, nutmeg and honey.

 Further to this, a wedge or two of lemon or a drop of vanilla will give the jars a beautifully fresh smell.

 Be sure to let me know what you think of this recipe, and tell me if you get creative with ingredients.
 Enjoy!

 The peaches that you use for canning need to have a high acidity and sugars.
 Use yellow peaches instead of white peaches.
 You should also use freestone instead of clingstone peaches as the pit comes out easier.
 Popular canning varieties include Elberta, Angelus, and Red Haven peaches.

 When choosing your peaches, make sure that they are ripe but still firm.
 You want the fruit to have a bit of resistance when you squeeze it.
 Don’t use green peaches.